Major Revisions: Is Your Paper Still Safe?

 “Major revisions” is a standard outcome in scholarly publishing and generally indicates that substantive updates are requested prior to further editorial assessment.

+Received a major revision decision?
 Review the decision letter carefully and follow the journal’s specific revision and resubmission instructions.

 Related Resources